Solitaire Is Becoming Digital

 Solitaire Social allows players to play Solitaire on the computer against others from across the globe in tiered tournaments.
 Winning competitions supply special rewards for players to collect.
 These rewards provide in-game power-ups as well as unlock dozens of unique decks.

-Solitaire Social is easy to learn and even easier to love.
-Play free Solitaire on the computer here.
+Solitaire Social is easy to understand and a good way to learn how to play Solitaire on computer.

 - Solitaire for newbies